SumoLogic-Labs/sumologic-rfsync/doc/readme.md

 There are in 3 easy steps:

-* starting with setting up your Sumo Logic environment
+* starting with setting up your Sumo Logic environment using one or both of the following

+    * Continuous Intelligence Platform (CIP)

+    * Cloud SIEM Enterprise (CSE)

+See our section on Sumo Logic Preparation to choose the right setup steps for you.

 * getting your Recorded Future API key